SecUpwN/Spotify-AdKiller/README.md

 ### Usage

-If you installed Spotify-AdKiller correctly, a new entry called 'Spotify (AdKiller)' should appear in your menu.
+If you installed `Spotify-AdKiller` correctly, a new entry called `Spotify (AdKiller)` should appear in your menu.
 From now on please use this launcher to start Spotify.
 The script will terminate automatically as soon as Spotify exits.

 **Important note:** Please make sure you don't have notifications disabled in your Spotify configuration (`ui.track_notifications_enabled=true` in `~/.config/spotify/User/<your username>/prefs`).

 ### Settings

-The configuration file for Spotify-AdKiller is located under `$HOME/.config/Spotify-AdKiller/Spotify-AdKiller.cfg`.
-There are several settings that control how Spotify-AdKiller operates:
+The configuration file for `Spotify-AdKiller` is located under `$HOME/.config/Spotify-AdKiller/Spotify-AdKiller.cfg`.
+There are several settings that control how `Spotify-AdKiller` operates:

 **Modes**